MSRConnections/Azure-training-course/Day 1/5. HOL Using Windows Azure Service Bus Queue with Python/HOL.md

     _IPython Notebook Receive Message With Peek Lock_

 1. By default the peek lock time is 30 seconds.
-After that, check the BLAST website again, you will see the task is picked up by the default worker role and it is in *Completed* status:
+After that, check the BLAST web site again, you will see the task is picked up by the default worker role and it is in *Completed* status:

  	![IPython Notebook Message Processed Again](images/ipy-msg-processed-peek-lock-no-delete.png)